 Recognized by the International Olympic Committee (IOC), the International Surfing Association (ISA) is the World Governing Body for Surfing and all related activities, as defined by the ISA Constitution.
-It was originally founded as the International Surfing Federation in 1964 and has been running Open Division World Championships since 1964, Junior World Championships since 1980, Masters World Championships since 2007, World Bodyboard Championships since 2011 and World StandUp Paddle (SUP) and Paddleboard Championship since 2012.
+It was originally founded as the International Surfing Federation in 1964 and has been running Open Division World Championships since 1964, Junior World Championships since 1980, Masters World Championships since 2007, World Bodyboard Championships since 2011, World StandUp Paddle (SUP) and Paddleboard Championships since 2012 and World Adaptive Surfing Championships since 2015.
 The ISA also sanctions the World Kneeboard Titles and the Tandem Surfing World Title.